hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 pubDate: 2025-08-17
 draft: true
 ---
 Most people find that managing mobile devices on the Exchange Online platform tedious when dealing multiple users.
-Plenty of time is spent when on-boarding and off-boarding users and even during the incident response process when blocking access.
+Plenty of time is spent during on-boarding, off-boarding and incident response procedures.
 This article is geared towards demonstrating how you can alleviate this pain point with automation accounts.

 Note that this applies to the to the day-to-day administrative tasks as well as time-sensitive incident response related actions.